powerlim2/analytics_interviews/README.md

 ![tech Q](tiq.png)

 This is an archive for technical interview questions for analytics/ data science positions.
+Any organizations are welcome to use the interview questions and any individuals are welcome to practice; however, please cite when you share:

+`Joon Lim <powerlim2@gmail.com>`

+You are also welcome to email me for any questions and suggestions.
+Enjoy!

 ## Programming Questions

 ### SQL

-1. (Facebook) Find the distribution of comments per unique original story?
+1. Find the distribution of comments per unique original story?
 2. `DELETE` vs. `TRUNCATE`
 3. `UNION` vs. `UNION ALL`
-4. (Amazon) 3 analysis questions:
+4. 3 analysis questions:
     - Identify all customers which purchased product x
     - Identify months in which revenue exceeded $1,000
     - Calculate how much revenue was earned from customers in the US, Canada, and UKNOWN